luksi-l/CMD/README.md

 # CMD.PY

-cmd.py is cmd made with python coding, this one got commands but i need to put more!(coming soon!)
+cmd.py is cmd made with python coding, this one got commands but i need to put more!

 # CMD.SH